usaid-cs/yesterday-i-learned/canada.md

 🇨🇦

+- The W in [KW Hydro](https://www.kwhydro.on.ca/en/residential/are-you-moving.asp) is Wilmot, not Waterloo.
+- The ["Canadian Warren Buffett"](https://en.wikipedia.org/wiki/Prem_Watsa) is also called Prem. _In April 2017, Watsa brought attention to concerns of a real estate bubble in Toronto.
+He asserts that most Canadian banks cannot survive a 50% drop in the value of real estate.
+"It's going to come down, and a lot of people are going to get hurt" said Watsa during Fairfax's annual general meeting._
+- The election day is not a holiday because people would just go travelling like it's a long weekend.
 - Bell obscurely trades under the name ["BCE Inc"](https://en.wikipedia.org/wiki/BCE_Inc.).
 - The [blue box recyling program](https://en.wikipedia.org/wiki/Blue_box_recycling_system) started in Kitchener.
 - [The major difference between a Canadian province and a territory is that provinces receive their power and authority from the Constitution Act, whereas territorial governments have powers delegated to them by the Parliament of Canada.](https://en.wikipedia.org/wiki/Provinces_and_territories_of_Canada) Territories also don't have "provincial taxes".
 The money comes directly from the federal government.